muratk3n/thirdwave/en/tweets/2019/week44.md

 [here](https://muratk3n.github.io/thirdwave/en/2011/12/blaxploitation.html).

 How much of a slur was the N-word in the movie?
 The deputy (also black) locks up a man for using it in public.
-It was kinda slur, but everyone kept using it.
-Kinda like now I guess.
+It was a slur, but then everyone kept using it.
+Sort of like now I guess.

 [Movie](https://youtu.be/mlKt8o_aSlo?t=293)